alexlawrence/declarative/README.md

 });
 ```

-This is how almost all user interface code should be written.
+Custom user interface code should be written like that.
-After writing some elements like this and the corresponding mapping from data attribues
+After writing some elements like this and the corresponding mapping from data attributes
-you will soon notice that the mapping part of the code always follows the same pattern.
+one will soon notice that the mapping part of the code always follows the same pattern
-Then you can start using declarative :)
+and can be centralized by using libraries such as declarative.